Green Bay Packers: Super Bowl XXXI champions (1996)

 In 1998, the Packers went 11–5 and met the San Francisco 49ers in the first round of the NFC playoffs.
 It was the fourth consecutive year these teams had met in the playoffs and the sixth overall contest since the 1995 season.
 The Packers had won all previous games, and the media speculated that another 49ers loss would result in the dismissal of San Francisco head coach Steve Mariucci.
 Unlike the previous playoff matches, this game was hotly contested, with the teams frequently exchanging leads.
 With 4:19 left in the 4th quarter, Brett Favre and the Packers embarked on an 89-yard drive, which concluded with a Favre touchdown pass to receiver Antonio Freeman.
 This play appeared to give Green Bay the victory.
 But San Francisco quarterback Steve Young led the 49ers on an improbable touchdown drive, which culminated when Terrell Owens caught Young's pass between several defenders to give the 49ers a lead with three seconds remaining.
-Afterwards, the game was mired in controversy.
+Afterward, the game was mired in controversy.
 Many argued that during the 49ers game-winning drive, Niners receiver Jerry Rice fumbled the ball but officials stated he was down by contact.
 Television replays confirmed the fumble, but referees were unable to review the play; the next season the NFL reinstituted an instant replay system.
 In the end, this game turned out to be the end of an era in Green Bay.
-Days later Mike Holmgren left the Packers to become vice president, general manager and head coach of the Seattle Seahawks.
+Days later Mike Holmgren left the Packers to become vice president, general manager, and head coach of the Seattle Seahawks.
 Much of Holmgren's coaching staff went with him, and Reggie White also retired after the season (but later played one season for the Carolina Panthers in 2000).

 In 1999, the team struggled to find an identity after the departure of so many of the individuals responsible for their Super Bowl run.
 Ray Rhodes was hired in 1999 as the team's new head coach.
 Rhodes had served around the league as a highly regarded defensive coordinator and more recently experienced moderate success as head coach of the Philadelphia Eagles from 1995 to 1998.
 Ron Wolf believed that Rhodes' experience and player-friendly demeanor would fit nicely in Green Bay's veteran locker room, but Rhodes was fired after one 8–8 season.
 Wolf visited team practice late in the 1999 season and believed that players had become too comfortable with Rhodes' style, and said the atmosphere resembled a country club.